HL7/fhir-cow-ig/input/pagecontent/order-initiation.md

 #### Actionable orders

 In FHIR, requests express authorizations, and are not intended to be actionable *per se*.
-An order becomes actionable if:
+An order becomes actionable if one of the following is fulfilled:

 * it's tagged as actionable (using the ["actionable" tag](https://hl7.org/fhir/valueset-common-tags.html) in [`meta.tag`](https://build.fhir.org/valueset-common-tags.html))
 * there's a Task pointing to the request telling to fulfill it
 * there's a message or operation that implies it is to be actioned

-It is **not recommended** to consider orders actionable outside these scenarios, as it may prevent system expansion and/or break interoperability with systems that follow FHIR workflow recommendations.
+The FHIR Specification **recommends against** considering orders actionable outside these scenarios, as it may prevent system expansion and/or break interoperability with systems that follow FHIR workflow recommendations.
+The Goal of the COW Implementation Guide is to describe how to express workflows for actionable Orders using the Task Resource as mentioned in the second bullet point.

 #### Ordering from Service/Product Catalogs
 In many systems, the "orderable" items are established in a catalog - sometimes referred to as a "formulary" for Medications.
 The service catalogs may present different types of functionalities on the services, like searching, clustering, or providing details on the orderable items.